A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: INTRODUCTION

 Regression modeling with circular or directional data has application in numerous disciplines such as environmental fields including wind direction \citep{jammalamadaka2006effect} and wave direction \citep{jona2012spatial}, polymer science \citep{hamaide1991circular}, biology and medicine \citep{bell2008analysing,gao2006application,mooney2003fitting}, music \citep{dufour2015improving} and social science \citep{brunsdon2006using,gill2010circular}.
 Such applications have motivated scientists to develop regression models which are able to handle circular data.
 Depending on whether the predictors or responses are circular, the regression model are classified into a linear-circular model, a circular-linear model, and a circular-circular model, where `linear' implies variables defined on the real line topology and `circular' implies variables defined on the unit circle topology.
 This paper has focus on a linear-circular model, which relate linear predictors $X$ to a circular response $\Theta$.
 Although $X$ can be multivariate, we do not use a bold face font for $X$, because it can be confused with a matrix symbol.

 The main challenge in a linear-circular regression is the circular topology of the response variable, which makes the regression models proposed for a real response are not directly applicable for the linear-circular problem.
 Note that the distance between two real values can be quantified by the Euclidean distance in a real line, while it does not apply for two circular values due to the periodic nature of a circle, i.e., $\{2z\pi + \Theta: z \mbox{ is an integer}\}$ is the equivalent class of $\Theta$.
 The circularity issue was addressed by three different approaches, the von Mises distribution \citep{gould1969regression, johnson1978some, fisher1992regression}, non-parametric circular regression \citep{di2013non}, and the projected linear model \citep{presnell1998projected,nunez2005bayesian,nunez2011bayesian, wang2013directional}.
-We briefly summarize these approaches.
+The wrapped normal model has been popular to describe a probability distribution of circular data \citep{jammalamadaka2001topics, mardia2009directional}, but its use for a regression analysis has been limited \citep{fisher1994time}.
+We briefly summarize these approaches below.

 The very early researches on the linear-circular regression problem were mostly based on the assumption that the circular response $\Theta$ given predictors $X=\V{x}$ follows the von Mises distribution with the density,